Another Royal Christmas

 It is worth remembering that whilst you could say that when it comes to Christmas movies the Hallmark Channel are the experts there are other TV networks which have their own seasonal offerings.
 It is why over the years you get those movies which are simply familiar, reworking the same sort of storyline which you will have encountered a few times before and truth be told you will encounter again if you are a fan of made for TV movies let alone Christmas movies.
 And that brings me to "A Prince for Christmas" another movie which reworks the Prince from Europe masquerading as a normal guy in America and meeting a young woman who inevitably works in the small town diner.

 But what the people behind "A Prince for Christmas" have done is to create something which is visually beautiful.
 From the snow covered streets to the wooden interior of a guest house it is as if the set designers have gone above and beyond to make the best looking made for TV Christmas movie they could knowing full well the storyline is as cliche as they come.
-But the producers have also done a nice job with the casting with both Kirk Barker and Vivia Bianca having a lot of easy on the eye appeal with Barker doing a nice job of the well spoken young Prince without making him too pompous.
+But the producers have also done a nice job with the casting with both Kirk Barker and Vivia Bianca having a lot of easy on the eye appeal with Barker doing a nice job of the well spoken young Prince without making him sound too posh.
 And on top of the appeal of Barker and Bianca there is also Kelly LeBrock and Maxwell Caulfield in amusing supporting roles as the King and Queen.

-What this all boils down to is that "A Prince for Christmas" isn't anything new when it comes to the storyline it does deliver a picture perfect look of a small town at Christmas with plenty of snow and Christmas decorations.
+What this all boils down to is that "A Prince for Christmas" isn't anything new when it comes to the storyline but it does deliver a picture perfect look of a small town at Christmas with plenty of snow and Christmas decorations.